RuitingMa/th/README.md

   - **models/{type}_layers.py** contains the binarylayers implementation (binary activation, binary conv and fully-connected layers, gradient update);  where type = {bnn, xnor, dorefa}
   - **yml** folder contains configuration files with hyperparameters
   - **main.py** represents the entry file
+  - **ensemble.py** represents the implementation of the proposed ensemble, containing its test and training procedures
+  - **BENN.py** represents the ensemble voting algorithms described in the thesis treaty which were used to unify the individual the votes of the members.

 ### Installation